2-alchemists/krossboard-docs/content/docs/11_node-scoped-analytics.md

 * Recent node occupation by pods
 * Node usage history for a user-selectable period of time.

+> Please note that the activation of these analytics features requires a valid license.

 ## Recent Node Occupation by Pods
 This section of provides for each cluster selected on-demand (1), the latest-captured resource usage by pods running on the different nodes (2).